Aetokthonotoxin: Biosynthesis

 The biosynthesis of AETX and the functions of the enzymes AetA, AetB, AetD, AetE, and AetF were described in 2022.
 AetF, a FAD-dependent halogenase, brominates L-tryptophan at the 5 position.
 The 5-bromo-L-tryptophan can then undergo two separate reactions.
 One route involves a second bromination by AetF at position 7 to yield 5,7-dibromo-L-tryptophan.
 This molecule then goes on to react with AetD, an iron-dependent nitrile synthase, to form an indole-3-carbonitrile derivative.
 The second route taken by the 5-bromo-L-tryptophan starting material involves the tryptophanase AetE, which cleaves 5-bromo-L-tryptophan into 5-bromoindole, pyruvic acid and ammonia.
-5-bromoindole can then go on to react with a different FAD-dependent halogenase called AetA to form 2,3,5-tribromoindole. the 2,3,5-tribromoindole and the dibrominated-indole-3-carbonitrile then undergo biaryl coupling facilitated by the cytochrome P450 enzyme AetB to form AETX.
+5-bromoindole can then go on to react with a different FAD-dependent halogenase called AetA to form 2,3,5-tribromoindole. the 2,3,5-tribromoindole and the dibrominated-indole-3-carbonitrile then undergo biaryl coupling facilitated by the cytochrome P450 class enzyme AetB to form AETX.